 - What is included in the Common Provisions of the Withdrawal Agreement?

 - What has been agreed on citizens’ rights?

 - What has been agreed on the governance of the Withdrawal Agreement?

 - What has been agreed regarding the financial settlement?

 - Protocol on Ireland/Northern Ireland

 More specific Brexit information

-- The German-British Chamber of Industry and Commerce, which is supported by the Federal Ministry of Economic Affairs and Energy, offers an update on the Brexit situation, with links to key information sources.
+- The German-British Chamber of Industry and Commerce, which is funded by the Federal Ministry for Economic Affairs and Climate Action, offers information about the impact of Brexit on German companies.